Managing Your Money in Türkiye

 Opening a Bank Account

-- Garanti BBVA — great digital experience, student-friendly
+- Garanti BBVA offers a smoother digital experience

 - Turkish Tax Number (Vergi Numarası)